The Best Open-Source Customer Support Chatbots in 2026 (An Honest Look)

 Short version, no hedging.

 If you want a conversation inbox for a human team and a light bot, Chatwoot is the safe pick.
 If you have engineers and want to build a custom bot brain, Rasa or Botpress give you the most control.
+If you want a private chat UI over your own models for your team, Open WebUI or LibreChat are the big names.
 If you just need a chat-style form, Typebot is lovely.
-If you want AI-first answers grounded in your own docs, with self-hosting and a free start, that's the gap we built ChatterMate to fill.
+If you want AI-first answers grounded in your own docs, aimed at your customers, with self-hosting and a free start, that's the gap we built ChatterMate to fill.

 And remember the hidden cost.
 Free to download is not free to run.
 Before you commit to any of these, price out the server, the updates, and the hours someone on your team will spend keeping it healthy.
 Sometimes self-hosting is clearly worth it.
 Sometimes a hosted free tier saves you a headache.
 Be honest with yourself about which one you are.